Pvt. J. C. Garrett

-The Japanese lunched an all out attack on April 3rd.
-On April 7th, the 57th Infantry, Philippine Scouts, supported by tanks, attempted to restore the line, but Japanese infiltrators prevented this from happening.
+On April 3, 1942, the Japanese launched a attack supported by artillery and aircraft.
+A large force of Japanese troops came over Mount Samat and descended down the south face of the volcano.
+This attack wiped out two divisions of defenders and left a large area of the defensive line open to the Japanese.
+On April 7, the 57th Infantry, Philippine Scouts, supported by tanks, attempted to restore the line, but Japanese infiltrators prevented this from happening.
 During this action, one tank was knocked out but the remaining tanks successfully withdrew.
-C Company, 194th, which was attached to the 192nd, had only seven tanks left.
+C Company, 194th, was attached to the 192nd and had only seven tanks left.

 After the Japanese made contact with B Company, the members of the company made their way to Mariveles at the southern tip of Bataan.
 They were now officially Prisoners of War.
 At Mariveles, the Japanese took blankets and other items from the POWs that they could use.
 The tankers striped anything from their uniforms that indicated that they were tankers.
 They heard the rumor that the Japanese were looking for them.

 From Mariveles, the tankers made their way north toward San Fernando.
 They were given little food or water.
 On the march, J.C. carried Abner Humphrey, D Company, who had been wounded.
 The two men remained friends the rest of their lives.
 When they arrived at San Fernando, they were put in a bull pen.
 In one corner was a slit trench that was the washroom for the POWs.
 The surface of it moved from the maggots.